yulin-physics/learning-rust/rust_in_action/README.md

 # Rust in Action

+Primitive types in Rust implement Copy trait, whereas all other types have move semantics.

 ## Lifetime Annotations

 Lifetimes provide specific information to the Rust compiler about data that lives outside a function (functions that use references).
 Make sure input data lives as long as the function.

 Lifetime elision - lifetime parameters don't need to be provided usually.

+## Ownership
+Two main ways to shift ownership
+- through assignment
+- through a function barrier

 ## Generics